Turn standup blockers into action, automatically

 Intelligence detects the blocker signal

-Dailybot Intelligence reads the check-in response and recognizes blocker language — the waiting, the stuck, the need-help patterns — without requiring a rigid template.
+Dailybot Intelligence reads the check-in response and recognizes blocker language: the waiting, the stuck, the need-help patterns.
+No rigid template required.
 You don't have to train your team to say the magic word.

 An automation routes the blocker instantly